dreamwhite/bios-extraction-guide/README.md

 The aim of this guide is to help users modding their BIOS using the existing features provided by the BIOS itself, such as unlocking the CFG Lock, setting a custom DVMT value, undervolt etc.

-Please note that most of the times the BIOS executable file is ready to be extracted using UEFITool, but others may require different ways to extract the BIOS payload.

 # Disclaimer

 * I am not responsible for bricked devices, dead SSD drives, thermonuclear war,